-If you and your dependents have COBRA coverage or retiree coverage, and you (or your dependent) are eligible for Medicare, the Plan pays secondary to Medicare whether or not you (or your dependent) enroll in Medicare.
+If you and your dependents have COBRA coverage or retiree coverage, and you (or your dependent) are eligible for Medicare, the Plan pays secondary to Medicare for non-active employees and their dependents who are Medicare-eligible, whether or not you (or your dependent) enroll in Medicare.
 The Plan won't pay amounts that can be paid by Medicare.